 The advantages of a solar powered pump as opposed to a conventional electric pump: If your water is pumped with either a generator or 'grid power' you are "energy dependant".
 In the event that the grid goes down, you are not able to pump water, and if you are relying on a generator, you are also "energy dependant" having to purchase gasoline or propane to run that generator.
 Both gasoline and propane are expensive, require transporting to your site, and dangerous.
 With solar power, no matter what happens with any other energy source, as long as the sun shines, you will have power to pump your water.

 The pump utilized, (Shurflo 24V) is approx. 15 years old, so it comes from a period in time when the technology was relatively new for deep well water pumping.
 The technology today is much more advanced and the pumping capacities have been greatly improved.
 Having said that, this pump operates continuously at 1.5 gpm ,this is approx. the same volume as what flows from your tap with a municipal water system (1.5-2 gpm) and was rebuilt recently and used very little since that time, as no one has been on the property to pump water.
-An upgrade to the solar system or the pump would be a relatively minor expense. and would surely increase the output, but for all practical purposes, it is very adequate as it is. (back)
+Realistically, I would say that the PV aspect of the system needs replacing.
+This would involve maybe $600 for fresh new solar panels for a system that would be good for another 20 yrs at least. (back)

 The vision for this project was an underground dwelling with all of the light, air and ambiance of a ‘conventional’ dwelling, with the addition of all of the security, low maintenance, and atmosphere that can only be achieved inside the earth.
 Inclusive in the vision, was a window adjacent the entrance, (which is a SE exposure) and a 10’ diameter opening (shaft) emerging in the ground above the main chamber, affording the ‘flow through ventilation’ as well as an ample light source for the interior.
 The tooling used to bring this project to it’s present state is available, and in excellent condition if desired.
 So all that would be necessary is some creativity, and a measure of ‘sweat-equity’.

 One of the added bonuses with the property is a converted bus.
 This has been set up in such a way as to afford a very cozy/comfortable dwelling, including a photovoltaic (solar) system with 1,800 watt inverter, running water, and a wood stove.
 The interior is all wood and has the feeling of the inside of a boat.
 The living area (front part of the bus) is approx. 8’ x 12’ with a table, a bed, and plenty of cabinet/drawer space.
-The rear of the bus is approx. 8' x 11' which was used as work/storage area and also contains the battery bank for the solar system.
+The rear of the bus is approx. 8' x 11' which was used as work/storage area this is also houses the battery bank for the solar system, (which will at this point in time require replacing).
+This has been facilitated by 10, 6v, 220 ah, deep cycle golf cart batteries which I have gotten 11 years service from, at a cost of $500-600.
 I have additional photos I can send on request. (back)

 There is a corregated metal building approximately 8' X 16' which was a construction site storage facility, which was portable and on wheels, (trailer chasis).
 The wheels have been removed and it now sits on blocks so it is "semi-stationary".
 This makes a very good storage facility for keeping tools, ect. out of the weather. (back)